-This award shall come into operation from 30 March 2022.
+This award shall come into operation from the first full pay period on or after 8 December 2022.

 5. AWARD INTEREST

 (a) The following employee organisation is deemed to have an interest in this award pursuant to Section 63(10) of the Industrial Relations Act 1984,